Mediacorp: 1980–1994: Singapore Broadcasting Corporation

-An educational programming block known as CDIS (Curriculum Development Institute of Singapore) began airing on Channel 12 on 4 January 1993 produced by the Ministry of Education for SBC in response to Malaysia's TV Pendidikan and the then Indonesian TPI blocktime service on TVRI.
+An educational programming block known as CDIS (Curriculum Development Institute of Singapore) began airing on Channel 12 on 4 January 1993 produced by the Ministry of Education for SBC similar to Malaysia's TV Pendidikan and the then Indonesian TPI blocktime service on TVRI.
 On 1 February of that year, SBC celebrated its 30 years of television broadcasting.
-On 7 June that year, Channel 8 expanded its airtime, now broadcasting from 3:00 p.m. on weekdays.
-On 1 December that year, SBC launched a satellite television network named Singapore International Television (SITV).
+Before 7 June 1993 Channel 8 continued to sign-on as late as 5:50pm, On that day itself, Channel 8 expanded its airtime, now broadcasting from 3:00 p.m. on weekdays and from 9:00 a.m on Saturdays (3:00 p.m before the increase).
+In November that year, SBC announced a satellite television network named Singapore International Television (SITV), to start on 1 January 1994.
+The service was to be operated by the Singapore International Foundation (SIF) with the aim of promoting the Singaporean way of life abroad, and was to broadcast over a rented transponder in the Palapa satellite from 10:00 p.m. to 11:00 p.m. nightly.